Flight-Free-UK/flight_free_uk_website/source/posts/the-trouble-with-saf.html.markdown

 ### As ever, the most reliable way to reduce emissions from aviation is to fly less.

-*Finlay Asher is part of [Safe Landing](https://safe-landing.org/), a group of workers from within the aviation industry who raise awareness of the climate reality of aviation.*
+*Finlay Asher is an ex aerospace engineer and co-founder of [Safe Landing](https://safe-landing.org/), a group of workers from within the aviation industry who raise awareness of the climate reality of aviation.*